thitemple/thecodingtemple.dev/src/posts/real-immutable-types-with-typescript/index.md

   - code
   - typescript
 summary: Discover a simple, library-free method to create immutable objects in TypeScript.
-Learn about the Immutable&lt;T&gt; type, its advantages over the built-in Readonly type, and its limitations at runtime.
+Learn about the `Immutable<T>` type, its advantages over the built-in Readonly type, and its limitations at runtime.
 published: true
 ---